pablers/happy-Golf/backend/README.md

    npx prisma migrate deploy
    ```

    This command runs all pending SQL migrations against the database configured in `DATABASE_URL`.
+When you start the Nest serv
+er the `PrismaService` will execute the same command automatically, so the tables also get created if you forgot this manual ste
+p.
+Set `PRISMA_AUTO_MIGRATE=false` in your environment to skip the automatic run (useful in CI).
 3. **Seed initial data**:

    ```bash